CERNWebcast/weblecture-player/README.md

 ## Dev

-If you want to contribute to the project, you can find all the source code in **src** folder.
+If you want to contribute to the project, you can find the source code in **src** folder.
-To develop, cd to the root folder of the project, then use [Grunt](http://gruntjs.com/).
+To test yout modification, cd to the root folder of the project, then use [Grunt](http://gruntjs.com/).

     grunt dev

 a dev version of the project will be compiled in the **dist/** folder.

+### Hints on how to automatize lectures creation

+At CERN, a software called Micala (it was released open source) has been developed to create lectures in a format similar to the one described above.
+The tricky part is probably the generation of thumbnails: one solution, the one implemented in Micala, is to use FFMPEG to extract 1 screenshot per second from the slides video, and then run an image comparison algorithm to delete the identical slides.
+As result, you have the same sequence of slides the speaker presented.
+To simplify things, you can modify the player to be able to play lectures without thumbnails.

-### SOFTWARE INCLUDED AND LICENSES
+## SOFTWARE INCLUDED AND LICENSES

 The player is released with GPLv3 license and comes with: